MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 ## Authentication realm update

 As part of hybrid configuration, the hybrid picker updates the on-premises farm's authentication realm to match the Microsoft 365 organization context ID.
-After the authentication realm is changed, existing SharePoint add-ins fail to authenticate.
+After the authentication realm is changed, existing SharePoint in Microsoft 365 add-ins fail to authenticate.
 The hybrid picker will attempt to fix this issue automatically.
-If the hybrid picker is not able to fix this issue or if you choose to fix it manually, follow the steps in [Fix the HTTP 401 error with provider-hosted add-ins and issues with workflow and cross farm trust scenarios in SharePoint](https://support.microsoft.com/help/4010011).
+If the hybrid picker is not able to fix this issue or if you choose to fix it manually, follow the steps in [Fix the HTTP 401 error with provider-hosted add-ins and issues with workflow and cross farm trust scenarios in SharePoint in Microsoft 365](https://support.microsoft.com/help/4010011).

 ## See also